-You can use this as a base for you to create your own study plan for how you will progress through the qualification.
+You can use this as a base for you to create your own plan for how you will progress through your ACCA studies towards qualification.
 The ACCA qualification is made up of three levels and we have provided some information for each of the levels below:

 The Applied Knowledge level is made up of three papers.
 The papers at this level can be sat at any time (the exams are “on-demand”) and in any order.